Exove/developer-test/README.md

 **Please read the instructions carefully before starting the test.**

+Return the test to jobs@exove.fi

 This test has three sections, each having three or four questions.
 Your task is to choose one question per section.

 We recommend you to choose your questions according to what kind of tasks you are interested in real life.
 In other words, your choice of questions gives us a better understanding of your competence.

-Each question is worth 10 points and the maximum grade is 30 points.
 You need to answer at least one question per section in order to pass the test.
 If you end up answering more than one question in a section, we will use the highest grade of these questions to grade the section.

 **Practicalities**